still-standing/running-adventures/_posts/story/2019-01-03-title_explanation-post.markdown

 <br>

-  This scene made me laughed so much, and so hard, that it got stick in my head.
+  This scene made me laughed so much, and so hard, that it got stuck in my head.
 Since then, I was looking for an opportunity to place "**the Muffin Man**" somewhere...

-  I have to admit that using "**the Muffin Man**" in a website dedicated to running is a bit of stretch, but it is good enough for me.
+  I have to admit that using "**the Muffin Man**" in a website dedicated to running is a bit of a stretch, but it is good enough for me.
 And I hope it is good enough for you too ;-)

 ### Conclusion
-The title should by now be chrystal clean... (of course, figuratively speaking).
+The title should by now be chrystal clear... (of course, figuratively speaking).